mtlong29/MySite/_posts/notes/2017-09-01-javascript-and-the-dom.md

 ## Checking Whether a JavaScript Feature is Available

-Many JavaScript developers turn to tools like <a class="fancyLink" href="https://babeljs.io/" target="_blank">Babel</a> to manage the varying stages of browser support for new JavaScript features.
+Many JavaScript developers turn to tools like <a href="https://babeljs.io/">Babel</a> to manage the varying stages of browser support for new JavaScript features.
 Babel can be used for other environments besides browsers too.

-<a class="fancyLink" href="https://developer.mozilla.org/en-US/" target="_blank">Mozilla Developer Network</a> is a great reference site for JavaScript, as well as the browser environment.
+<a href="https://developer.mozilla.org/en-US/">Mozilla Developer Network</a> is a great reference site for JavaScript, as well as the browser environment.

-<a class="fancyLink" href="http://caniuse.com/#" target="_blank">Can I use</a> is also a good reference to check cross-browser support for features you want to use.
+<a href="http://caniuse.com/#">Can I use</a> is also a good reference to check cross-browser support for features you want to use.